 Jingwansa

-The beautiful Jingwansa temple sits proudly at the base of the mountain with well marked hiking trails nearby.
-It’s a good base for hiking Bukhansan.
+The beautiful Jingwansa Temple is just a short walk uphill from Eunpyeong Hanok Village.
+This is also a good base for hiking Bukhansan mountain.
 However, if you’re not in the mood for a big hike, there are so many pleasant areas to walk just around the temple with lovely paths around tall pines, little streams and waterfalls.

 There is even a temple stay offered here.
-Temple stays are a wonderful immersive experience to follow monks in their daily activities.
+Korean temple stays are a wonderful immersive experience to follow monks in their daily activities.
 It’s a great way to learn about meditation and Buddhism as it’s practiced in Korea.

 With places to sit and soak in the beauty, as well as the trails leading into the mountains, it was a perfect ending to the day.
 As a foreigner moving about homogeneous Korea, sometimes I’ll encounter much less touristy areas where I think to myself “Ah… I see I’m going to… extra stick out here.”
 But I needn’t have felt nervous.
 From the friendly owners of the takoyaki stall, to the families at the temple who heartily waved at me, I’d say I was quite warmly greeted.